malakzaidi/Tps_POO_SDIA1/src/Tp3/README.md

      ![image_alt](https://github.com/malakzaidi/Tps_POO_SDIA1/blob/main/src/Tp3/screenshots/mainex3.PNG)

    - Execution ;
-     When we execute , the exception is thrown by the invalid mark -5 , it is displayed with the exception message and the stack trace .
+     When we execute , the exception is thrown by the invalid mark 25 based on the code , it is displayed with the exception message and the stack trace .

 ## Installation
 1. Clone this repository: